Welcome to

 KSC QUIZ NIGHT AT ST MARY’S PARISH ROOMS

-We’re back after our Christmas break!
-Our next quiz night will be on Monday 6th February at 8pm in St Mary’s parish rooms.
+Our next quiz night will be on Monday 28th April at 8pm in St Mary’s parish rooms.

 “I couldn’t repair your brakes, so I made your horn louder!!”